ave-llan/conference-central/README.md

 # Design Choices

+### Conferences
+Conference objects are children of a specific user and only that user may edit the conference.

+Conference objects have a `maxAttendees` property and a `seatsAvailable` count which decrements as attendees register for the Conference.

+The remaining attributes are: description, topics, city, startDate, endDate, and month.
+All of these attributes may be used to query for and filter conferences.

 ### Sessions
 Session objects are children of conference objects and can be created by the organizer of the conference.